 City or Country

 CEO contractual protection and managerial short-termism.
 (2012).
-Chinese Accounting Professors' Association of North America annual meeting.
+American Accounting Association Annual Meeting.
 Research Collection School Of Accountancy.

 This document is currently not available here.